“Entrepreneurs are willing to work 80 hour weeks to avoid working 40 hours for someone else” - Lori Greiner.

 Having the Right Business Structure

+Lori Greiner's quote captures the essence of entrepreneurial dedication, but as your business evolves, so should its structure.
 Do you have the right business structure given the current size of your business?
-Is this the right structure to handle your business as it grows?
-When you were starting your business, a sole proprietorship might have been the best option for you.
-Now that your business is growing, is that still the right vehicle for your business?
+When you were starting, a sole proprietorship might have been the best option for you.
+Now that your business is growing, is it still the right vehicle for your business?

 During a legal check-up, we review your business structure and provide guidance regarding the type of structure that is best suited to your needs.
-Read more on choosing the right business structure.
+Learn more about choosing the right business structure.

 The Internal Structure and Governing Documents

-The internal processes in place determine how your business management practices.
-If you are in a partnership, is there a partnership agreement in place?
-Are the roles and responsibilities of each partner clearly outlined in the agreement?
+Your business’s internal processes are the backbone of its success.
+If in a partnership, is there a comprehensive agreement in place?
+Are the roles and responsibilities of each partner clearly outlined?
 The same goes for corporations.
 Do the officers and directors have clearly outlined roles and responsibilities?

-At this stage, we go through the governing documents.
+At this stage, we go through governing documents, ensuring they align with your current business reality.
 We review the partnership agreement to see whether it holds up against the business you are running today.
 For corporations, we review the corporate by-laws and assess whether it’s time to implement a shareholders’ agreement.
 We also check to see if the directors and officers were legally appointed.
 We’ll suggest any necessary changes or corrections so that your internal structure and governing documents accurately reflect the reality of your business.

 For corporations, review the securities register to ensure the information contained in the corporate ledgers is up to date with the current shareholders.
 This includes ensuring the shareholder ledger, the share registry, and the transfer registry have the right information.
 We also check to make sure the share certificates are issued to the right shareholders.
 The information should accurately reflect the class and number of shares issued and to whom they were issued.